Ford Sierra: 6-cylinder engines

+Diesel engines

-The Sierra also had a diesel option on the engine, namely at launch the 2.3 L normally aspirated 67 PS Indenor diesel made by Peugeot.
-This engine was also used in contemporary Granadas and whilst reliable and economical it made an unrefined, noisy and very slow vehicle, but remained a popular option for Taxi firms.
+The Sierra also had a diesel option on the engine, namely at launch the 2.3-litre normally aspirated 67 PS Indenor diesel made by Peugeot.
+This engine was also used in contemporary Granadas and whilst reliable and economical it made an unrefined noisy and very slow vehicle, but remained a popular option for taxi firms.
 This was later superseded in 1990 by a 1.8 L turbocharged powerplant of Ford's own design which offered better response times and slightly more power.
 During the Sierra's production run the engine was known both as the Lynx and as the Endura-D, though was further rebranded as the 'Endura-DE' with the release of the second-generation Ford Mondeo.